Photo by JESHOOTS.COM on Unsplash

 select * from sys.sysprocesses where cmd like 'LAZY WRITER' or cmd like '%Ghost%'

 c) You should also take a look at the Compilations & Re-Compilations in SQL Server through perfmon counter values.

-- If the statistics are up to date?
-If no, then go ahead and update the stats.
+If the statistics are up to date?
+If not, then go ahead and update the stats.

-- Try to see if there is any stored procedure created with the OPTION (RECOMPILE) query hint.
+Try to see if there is any stored procedure created with the

-- Parameterize your stored procedures and queries which will help in query plan reuse that is essential for optimal performance is high OLTP systems.
+Parameterize your stored procedures and queries which will help in query plan reuse that is essential for optimal performance in high OLTP systems.

 Look at the below settings to check if they are set as per the Microsoft recommendations:

 Max degree of parallelism (MAXDOP)